-About the National Bureau of Statistics
+About the National Statistics Bureau

 Over the years, it has been subject to a number of changes in terms of name, location and parent ministry.
 Over the 25 year period (1980 – 2005), it changed parent ministry 5 times until it finally became a semi-autonomous organisation in February 2005.